 A mixture of subtropical and temperate plants including Corydline australis, Dicksonia antarctica Tetrapenax papyrifer ‘Rex’ and Aeonium ‘Poldark’.

-‘The RHS Feel Good Garden’, designed by twice-winner of the RHS/BBC People’s Choice Award at the RHS Chelsea Flower Show Matt Keightley, will highlight how gardening, and simply being in a garden or green space, can make you feel happier and healthier.
+‘The RHS Feel Good Garden’, designed by twice-winner of the RHS/BBC People’s Choice Award at the RHS Chelsea Flower Show Matt Keightley, highlights how gardening, and simply being in a garden or green space, can make you feel happier and healthier.

-As part of plans to celebrate its 70th birthday, the NHS and the RHS are joining forces to promote this fact, and will run a competition to relocate the RHS Feel Good Garden after RHS Chelsea to one of England’s NHS mental health trusts.
+As part of plans to celebrate its 70th birthday, the NHS and the RHS joined forces to promote this fact.

 The garden’s design has been inspired by Matt’s upcoming development of a health and wellbeing themed garden at the RHS’ flagship Garden, RHS Garden Wisley, which will open in 2020.
 An elegant balance of exciting, decisive and restrained planting intertwined with innovative stone work, the garden aims to emphasise the positive impact of gardening and green spaces on mental health and emotional wellbeing in an increasingly stressful and urbanised world.